 The Group always recognises lifetime ECL for trade receivables and contract assets without significant financing components.
-The ECL on these assets are assessed collectively using a provision matrix with appropriate groupings.
+The ECL on these assets are assessed individually for debtors with significant balances and collectively using a provision matrix with appropriate groupings.

 For all other instruments, the Group measures the credit loss allowance equal to 12-month ECL, unless when there has been a significant increase in credit risk since initial recognition, the Group recognises lifetime ECL.
 The assessment of whether lifetime ECL should be recognised is based on significant increases in the likelihood or risk of a default occurring since initial recognition.